artieleach/museum-of-all-things/README.md

 Every exhibit is filled with hallways to other exhibits, based on the links in the current exhibit's wikipedia page.
 You'll never run out of things to explore!

+## Multiplayer

+Explore the museum with friends!
+The Museum of All Things now supports online multiplayer for up to 16 players.

+### Features

+- **Host or Join**: Start your own server or connect to a friend's game
+- **Player Customization**: Set your name, choose a color, or use a custom skin from any Wikimedia image URL
+- **Explore Together**: See other players in real-time as you walk through exhibits
+- **Player Mounting**: Climb on top of other players and ride around the museum together
+- **Room-Based Visibility**: Players are only visible when in the same exhibit, keeping things focused
+- **Synchronized Transitions**: When the host enters a new exhibit, everyone follows along

+### Hosting a Game

+1. Select **Host** from the multiplayer menu
+2. Set your port (default: 7777)
+3. Enter your name and pick a color
+4. Share your IP address with friends
+5. Click **Start** when everyone has joined

+### Joining a Game

+1. Select **Join** from the multiplayer menu
+2. Enter the host's address and port
+3. Set your name and pick a color
+4. Click **Join**

+### Dedicated Server

+For headless server hosting, launch with the `--server` command-line argument.
+The server will manage all players without creating its own player character.

 ## Contributing

 If you encounter bugs in the museum, file them on the [issues